stmoreau/GigyaJSsample/README.md

 ### Documentation

+The project contains:
+- 2 main directories: `public` and `src`
+- `.babelrc` file to set the configuration of the javascript compilation
+- `rollup.config.js` file to set the configuration of the project's bundling
+- `package.json` file with information about the project (dependencies needed, author, etc.)

+#### public directory

-The project contains 2 main directories: `js` and `css` and 2 `html` files in the root directory: `a.html` and `b.html`.
+The `public` directory contains the 2 main html files of this project:

-#### html files

-`a.html` is the starting screen.
+- `a.html` is the starting screen.
 In this screen the user is able to select the social login that he would like to use to sign in.
-`b.html` contains useful information about the user, gathered from the login process.
+- `b.html` contains useful information about the user, gathered from the login process.
 In addition to that in this screen the user is able to share a post and logout using Gigya's API.

-#### js

-`js` contains the `javascript` files needed for the `html` files.
+The `public` directory also contains a `styles` directory with the css needed which is used in the `html` files.
+Lastly the `public` directory contains the genrated javascript that is being used in the `html` files.

+#### src

+`src` contains the `javascript` modules needed as well as `main-a.js` and `main-b.js` which have the initialisation of the modules.

 #### css

 `css` contains the `css` files needed for the `html` files.

+#### .babelrc

+`.babelrc` contains the configuration of the javascript compilation settings

+#### rollup.config.js

+`rollup.config.js` contains the configuration of the javascript's bundling process

 ### MISSIONS